CaptainASIC/CSIRT/README.md

 - **Dry:** Write-protects destination folders.
 - **Fold:** Uploads data to Google Drive.
 - **Tidy Up:** Compresses destination folders and deletes the original folders.

+### Wifi Shark
+A network monitoring and analysis tool for observing data flows and detecting anomalies in network traffic.

 ## Installation